What can spectra tell us about temperature?

 Stars are too far away (and too hot!) for a human to touch, yet we can measure their temperatures.
 Spectra make this possible!
 Let’s investigate how.

-1. Which model thermal spectrum best matches Earth’s emission spectrum?
+1. What temperature thermal spectrum best matches the spectrum for Earth's emission?

-3. Given that Earth does not emit its own visible light, how are we able to see Earth from space?
-Hint: Recall from 1.
-Color that light can be emitted, reflected, absorbed, and transmitted.
+4. Given that Earth does not emit its own visible light, how are we able to see Earth from space?

 Source 1: